theianmay/nutricue-ai-site/privacy.md

 NutriCue AI requests access to your device's camera and photo library to capture images for creating visual reminders from photos of dietary supplements.
 Images are processed locally on your device for AI analysis.
 We do not store or transmit images to external servers unless you explicitly use our AI features.

 ### AI Processing Data
-When you use our AI-powered features, we may send the following data to OpenAI's services:
+When you use our AI-powered features, we send the following data through our secure backend to OpenAI's services:
 - Text input for reminder creation and natural language processing
-- Processed image data for supplement identification
+- Processed image data for text extraction and analysis via GPT-4o Vision
 - Conversation context to improve AI responses
 - Usage patterns for service optimization